iXGlaz Exail Lannion, France | Budget: 6M€ - Surface area XXXXXX m² - Lannion, France

 To imagine the renovation of this production plant we focused on 3 key factors:

-• A highly functional building: Although the original building was originally designed for fiber optic production, it was not designed by Exail.
+- A highly functional building: Although the original building was originally designed for fiber optic production, it was not designed by Exail.
 As part of this project, the building had to become a real tool, adapted to the company's precise needs and contributing to the overall improvement of its industrial process.

 One of the major constraints of the project was to keep the site in operation during the works.
 Production is such that the company could not envisage a production stoppage during the works.
-An intelligent phasing had to be devised.
+An intelligent phasing had to be devised. - An architectural and scientific showcase: The Lannion production site is the standard-bearer for the high-tech equipment produced by Exail.
+This is where the market's highest-performance special optical fibers and the largest number of navigation systems are produced.

 Although in the world of technology, competition is fierce and confidentiality is paramount, Exail wanted this project to be a real technological showcase, highlighting the company's real know-how.

-• A virtuous building: The photonics industrial process, which involves melting silica at 1800°C to create optical fibers, is obviously very energy-intensive.
+The building had to be able to showcase the technical nature of the work, and highlight Exail's expertise.
+Workspaces were to be widely open, some visible from the outside.
+The building was to become a showcase for cutting-edge technology with a positive impact, and to embody it. - A virtuous building: The photonics industrial process, which involves melting silica at 1800°C to create optical fibers, is obviously very energy-intensive.
 That's why the construction had to be beyond reproach, and in line with a low-energy approach.
 One of the objectives set for the project was therefore to control and reduce the building's energy consumption to a strict minimum.
 In addition, any new construction or interior refurbishment had to have a minimal carbon impact, right from the start of its operation.
 The aim is to reduce consumption as much as possible, and generate a positive impact on the environment.

 Architectural competition